mcgizzle/Distributed-File-System/README.md

   ## Locking Server
  The system ensures that a client has exclusive access when writing a file by using a __locking server__ to maintain a database of currently locked files.
 This prevents write conflicts from happening.
 To ensure a file is not locked indefintely, there is also a timeout.

  Aside from this there is a seperate locking functionality available.
 Clients can use this server to gain exclusive access to both files and directories outside of just a single write.
-This allows clients who are repeatyedly working on the same files to lock these and ensure the they can only be edited by themselves.
-There is also a timeout function on this locking to prevent indefinite locking.
+This allows clients who are repeatedly working on the same files to lock these and ensure the they can only be edited by themselves.

+As an extended implementation I set up a FIFO queue within the __locking server__.
+When a client requests a file that is already locked they are added to a FIFO queue by the locking server.
+Access to the resource will be released through this FIFO queue.
+There is timeout implemented in which the user next in the queue must make an access to the file before they loose their place.

  Links to the source: